laravel/docs/vite.md

 <a name="installing-node"></a>
 ### Installing Node

-You must ensure that Node.js and NPM are installed with version 16 or higher before running Vite and the Laravel plugin:
+You must ensure that Node.js (16+) and NPM are installed before running Vite and the Laravel plugin:

 ```sh
 node -v